Jamaica Wedding Traditions

 Procession requirements:

-- Select carriers: Choose “married oomanOO-man” 1 month prior
+- Select carriers: Choose “married ooman” 1 month prior

 - Dress code: White dresses and “tie-head” required

-- Cover cake: White lace “throw-overthroh-OH-vah” hides cake
+- Cover cake: White lace “throw-over” hides cake

 - Ceremonial unveiling: “First look” at reception

-This “from time” tradition remains unchanged since the 1800s in 85% of weddings.
+This “from time” tradition has been preserved since the 1800s and remains a beloved part of most traditional weddings.

 Traditional Wedding Foods

 Jamaican wedding feasts feature “curry goat” as the main dish alongside “hard food” provisions, serving 150-300 guests at $15-20 USD per person.
-The “nyam-upNYAM-up” feast requires 24-48 hours of “cook-shopkook-shop” preparation.
+The “nyam-up” feast requires 24-48 hours of “cook-shop” preparation.

 Traditional menu with costs: